d-harnoni/Orchids-Color-Detection/README.md

 	For using different color schemes, just use different dataset: CF1 and CL1 for Color Scheme 1 and CF2 and CL2 for Color Scheme 2.

-- Source codes for determining the color (output color label).
+- Source codes for determining the color (output the color label) --> in the folder "color_label"

 	The code is used to assign the color for Combined-Binary Classifier.